levitsky/biolccc/doc/sphinx/source/tutorial.rst

           :language: python

-pyBioLCCC adds another way to interact with ChromoConditions.
+pyteomics.biolccc adds another way to interact with ChromoConditions.
 You can use its instances as Python dictionaries:

 .. list-table:: Dict-like syntax of ChromoConditions